Inflect logo

 Power Analysis

-Average Cost Of Power: Industrial power is priced at approximately $0.08/kWh as of Q2 2025.
-This competitive rate makes running power-intensive workloads more economical compared to more expensive coastal markets.
-The grid mix is dominated by fossil fuels, primarily coal, at around 65%.
+Average Cost Of Power Industrial electricity is priced at approximately $0.08/kWh, as of Q2 2025.
+This competitive rate makes high-density deployments more economical than in more expensive global markets.
+The grid relies on a mix of sources, with fossil fuels, primarily coal, providing about 65% of power, followed by renewables at 30% and nuclear at 5%.

-Power Grid Reliability: The power grid supporting Shenyang's key industrial and commercial zones is well-engineered.
-Data centers in the area are typically fed by redundant power from multiple substations, providing the stable and reliable power required for mission-critical operations.
+Power Grid Reliability The power infrastructure is well-engineered to support the heavy industrial and manufacturing base of Liaoning province.
+Data centers in the area are supplied by redundant power feeds from multiple substations, ensuring high levels of reliability for mission-critical operations.

 Market Access, Business & Tax Climate